 Role and Functions

-The BCCL’s function is to supervise banks, financial institutions, money dealers, brokerage firms and leasing companies.
+The BCCL’s function is to supervise Banks, Financial Institutions, Exchange Institutions and Comptoirs.
 The BCCL performs its supervisory functions as an independent body, but in close coordination with the Governor of the Central Bank (who has the legal prerogative to ask for all reports of the BCCL).

 The BCCL evaluates financial soundness of regulated entities.
 This is done through on-site and off-site reviews.
 The reviews include the analysis of financial statements and monitoring the implementation by these institutions of: